SMART Fine-tuning Factor Augmented Neural Lasso: Simulation Studies

 We evaluate performance at a fixed covariate dimension $p = 1000$.
 The source sample size is set to $n^P = \{100, 150, 200, 250, 300\}$, and we consider two target sample sizes, $n^Q \in \{7, 10\}$ with $n^{Q}= 10$ for illustrating the performance without transfer.
 We set $\delta = r \sqrt{\frac{\mathrm{log}(p)}{n^P + n^Q}} + r^2 \sqrt{ \frac{\mathrm{log}(r)}{n^P + n^Q}} + \frac{1}{\sqrt{p}}$ and repeat simulation $100$ times for each setting.

-\textbf{Results.} Figure~\ref{fig:sim-covariate} reports $\nu_{\mathrm{min}}(p^{-1} (\widehat{\boldsymbol{W}}^*)^T \boldsymbol{B}^Q)$ across different source sample sizes $n^P$ for $n^Q \in \{7, 10\}$, where larger values indicate more stable recovery of the target loading space.
-Our transfer factor estimator attains the largest and most concentrated values across both target-sample regimes.
+\textbf{Results.} Figure~\ref{fig:sim-covariate} reports $\nu_{\mathrm{min}}(p^{-1} (\widehat{\boldsymbol{W}}^*)^T \boldsymbol{B}^Q)$ across different source sample sizes $n^P$ for $n^Q = 7$, where larger values indicate more stable recovery of the target loading space.
+Vanilla-target factor estimation with $n^Q = 10$ is included for comparison.
+Our transfer factor estimator attains the largest and most concentrated values.
 The main findings are as follows: